napalm-automation/napalm/README.md

 Ansible
 -------

-Please ckeck [napalm-ansible](https://github.com/napalm-automation/napalm-ansible) for existing Ansible modules leveraging the NAPALM API.
+Please check [napalm-ansible](https://github.com/napalm-automation/napalm-ansible) for existing Ansible modules leveraging the NAPALM API.
 Make sure you read the documentation and you understand how it works before trying to use it.

 Salt
 ----